How to buy life insurance online & 13 life insurance savings tips

 However, you must be a smart consumer and educate yourself to buy it right so you don’t get tricked by the sales tactics.

-Life insurance bought right is an expense – not an investment.
+When you learn how to buy life insurance online the right way, life insurance is an expense, not an investment.
 That’s because the smart way to buy life insurance is for risk management, not investment return.

-Always remember that all forms of insurance, including life insurance, are negative expectancy bets (pays less to the average consumer than it costs net of investment opportunity cost).
+Always remember that all forms of insurance, including life insurance, are negative expectancy bets (they pay less to the average consumer than it costs, net of investment opportunity cost).